MorpheuZL/subscribehrtest/README.md

 Check other devices?
 (Yes/Quit):
 ```
 Typing **Quit** will quit the program and pressing **Enter** or typing **Yes** will allow the user to test other device connections.

+Typing any other commands including incorrect device references (**eg: Y T 600**) will output a message and quit the program.